jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 Next, I think about whether I'm asking for something fact-based, or opinion-based.
 For example, "Who signed the United States Declaration of Independence" is a fact-based question.
-I don't generally use ChatGPT for things like this: wikipedia or some other authoritative source is a safer bet.
+I don't generally use ChatGPT for things like this: wikipedia or some other authoritative source is a safer bet to ensure you get the correct answer.

 On the other hand, I often use ChatGPT for opinion-based discussions, like "can you compare the design decisions between React and Solid.js and why someone